Cho'Gath Build Guide by EmbraceProgress

 Late-game (First Inhibitor is Destroyed): You need to stay with your team at all times, and NOT be caught out.
 You lack Teleport and instead hold Smite, so killing you can mean a free baron for the enemy team.
 On the flip side, you should look to pick off the enemy jungler for the same reasons, or outright ace the enemy team in a teamfight.

-I honestly think that Mage'Gath is underrated.
+Mage'Gath is underrated.
 The majority of players view Cho as a tank first, and a caster second.
-What people fail to realize is that Cho has very nice AP scalings on most of his abilities, including a .7 ratio on Feast.
+What people fail to realize is that Cho has very nice AP scalings on most of his abilities, including a decent .5 ratio on Feast.
 That will hurt anyone who's on the receiving end of it.
 Feast may do 1000 true damage to minions, but with Mage'Gath, that same damage can wreck champions as well.

 Cho still retains his tenacity and waveclear in mid lane, forcing his opponents to stay in lane or risk losing farm / turret protection.
 This makes him an ideal pick against assassins with poor waveclear.